talazari/ranking_amazon_reviews/README.md

 * Reviews include product and user information, ratings, and a plaintext review.

-*J. McAuley and J. Leskovec.
+<p><small> J. McAuley and J. Leskovec.
 From amateurs to connoisseurs: modeling the evolution of user expertise through online reviews.
-WWW, 2013
+WWW, 2013 </small></p>

 The Task
 ------------